asweeney86/blog/content/post/webassembly-1.md

 export PATH=$DIR/bin:$PATH
 ```

-Now if we run `LLVM static compiler` we should see our WASM backends.
+Now if we run `LLVM static compiler` we should see WASM a registered backend target.

 ```bash
 $ llc --version